Diagnosys-AI/frontend/README.md

 To learn more about LlamaIndex, take a look at the following resources:

 - [LlamaIndex Documentation](https://docs.llamaindex.ai) - learn about LlamaIndex (Python features).
-- [LlamaIndexTS Documentation](https://ts.llamaindex.ai) - learn about LlamaIndex (Typescript features).
+- [LlamaIndexTS Documentation](https://ts.llamaindex.ai) - learn about LlamaIndex (Typescript features)